saraRaris/Unsupervised-Learning-DL/README.md

 * Kmeans
 * AC

 The loss is None by default.
-Only one ResNet50 is available with clustering loss.
+Only ResNet50 is available with clustering loss.
+Before running this, the weights for ResNet50 need to be downloaded and place inside folder models.
 To run this option enter the following instruction on the terminal:

     python train_model.py --model 'ResNet50' --clustering 'clustering_algorithm' --loss 'clustering'